matthewbowling123/Engineering3-documentation/README.md

 none

 ### Reflection
 This assignment was very easy because there was no wiring and all it does is print hello world.
+I did learn a little bit more about Circuit Python as well.
+This assignment mostly felt like set up for future CPython assignments.